Abertillery History

 Church Street Bus Bay – Abertillery

 Church Street Bus Bay – Abertillery.
-As Church Street was the main road through the valley and the center of a busy town, a bus bay had long been needed for passenger heading north.
-There was a sort of an official bus stop on the pavement opposite the vicarage, It was on the roadside behind metal railings but it was …
+As Church Street was the main road through the valley and the center of a busy town, a bus bay had long been needed for passengers heading north.
+There was a sort of an official bus stop on the pavement adjacent to the vicarage, though it was on the roadside between the boundary wall …

 Read More »